nv-legate/legate/docs/legate/source/api/changes/dev.rst

   Legion mapper, so this method is pointless.
 - Remove ``Library::register_mapper()``.
 The mapper should be passed when the library is created, and can no longer be changed after the fact.
+- Remove restriction on stores with zero-sized types.
+It is now possible to create a ``LogicalStore`` of type ``Type::Code::NIL`` and, for example, empty binary types.

 .. rubric:: Utilities